Contents Page Next -->

 If you take the defaults when you create your keys, they will be created in a directory called .ssh in your home directory.
 You will produce files in there called id_rsa (your private key) and id_rsa.pub (your public key).
 You need to keep the contents of the private key file to yourself, but it's safe to let anyone see the contents of your public key.
 That's the essential idea - nobody else knows what's in your private key file but anybody can know what's in your public key file.
 The private key is password protected.
 You need to supply the password to use it.

 First, check that you haven't already created a pair of key files months or years ago, and forgotten.
-In your command window, type
+If so, the files that you need will be in the .ssh directory in your home directory

-Create your keys using the ssh_keygen command.
+If not, create your keys using the ssh_keygen command (or possibly ssh-keygen).
 On a Mac, start a terminal and run the command in that.
-I believe that this command is now standard in Windows, so you can run it in a command window.
-(To start a command window, type "cmd" in the search bar at the bottom of the screen and double click on the black icon that appears.)
-If not, run it in a Git Bash window.
+Under Windows, start a command window and run the command in that.
+(Type "cmd" in the search bar at the bottom of the screen and double click on the black icon that appears.)

 The files contain encryption keys.
 If you take a piece of text and encrypt it using your private key, somebody else can use the matching public key to decrypt it.